-Mirabegron given adjunctively with Diclofenac has shown to be safe and effective in the treatment of ureteric stones with increased stone expulsion ratio and no reported side effects.
-Further research is needed to highlight the various aspects of mirabegron as an agent commonly used in the medical expulsive therapy.
+Mirabegron given adjunctively with Diclofenac has shown to be safe and effective in treating ureteric stones with increased stone expulsion ratio and no reported side effects.
+Further research is needed to highlight the various aspects of mirabegron as an agent commonly used in expulsive medical therapy.